StarlaneStudios/cirql/README.md

 - `query()`

 ### Raw query values & operators
 While the Query Writer API provides a safe way to write queries, it is still possible to insert raw values into your queries.
-This can be useful for inserting SurrealDB functions or parameter names into `WHERE` clauses and `SET` expressions.
-You can import any of Surreal's comparison operators, of which you can find a complete list [here](https://github.com/StarlaneStudios/cirql/blob/main/lib/operators.ts).
-By default values will use a simple value comparison (`=`).
+This can be useful for inserting SurrealDB [functions](https://github.com/StarlaneStudios/cirql/blob/main/lib/sql/functions.ts), [operators](https://github.com/StarlaneStudios/cirql/blob/main/lib/sql/operators.ts) or parameter names into `WHERE` clauses and `SET` expressions.
+By default values will use an equals sign (`=`).

 In the following example we are creating a new organisation, and setting the `createdAt` field to the current time using the Surreal `time::now()` function.